rouke-broersma/rouke-broersma.github.io/src/content/post/2023/02/21/approve-private-endpoint-connections-with-bicep.md

 }
 ```

-As we've seen in the previous article it is sometimes  impossible to approve the private endpoint connection through the azure portal or the azure cli.
+As we've seen in [Azure AKS Private Clusters]({{< ref "azure-aks-private-clusters" >}} "the previous post") it is sometimes impossible to approve the private endpoint connection through the azure portal or the azure cli.
 Luckily the ARM (Bicep) api is very consistent which is going to help us out here.

 The private endpoint connection approval for an AKS API server would look like this: